philliplab/MotifBinner/inst/consensus_investigation.md

 its current form so this is probably where I will hit the crossroads and have to implement the mislabel detector that is based on absolute thresholds.

+The sequence to use for the contamination should not be too rediculous otherwise it will make the aligner go nuts if the mislabel detector fails to remove it.
+The current test string is 500 A's So for contamination try using 200 As followed by 100 Cs then another 200 As.
+This is 1 mutation / read error for every 5 bases which is very obviously a contaminant.
+Also try a lower level of errors.
+Try 245 As, 10 Cs, 245 As.
+This is still a read error / mutation rate of 1 in 50 which is higher than the simulated read error rate, so it should be detectable.

+The problem is still that the aligner chooses to insert gaps with these thus greatly inflating the mismatch scores.
+Well, maybe this is not that bad since the benchmark shows that the mislabel detector failed and that is kind the only thing that matters.